BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 (b) The Education and Outreach Coordinator.

-(c) One Representative nominated by each Group of the Association approved under Statute B.4 or established under Statute D.4(f).
+(c) One Representative nominated by each Group of the Association approved under Statute B.4 or established under Statute D.6(f).
 Such Representatives must be members of the relevant Group Committee, duly elected at an Annual General Meeting of that Group.

 (d) Three further Ordinary Members who shall be elected by vote of the membership of the Association.

 (e) Such further persons not exceeding four in number that the Council shall from time to time Co-Opt.

-(f) The immediate Past President who shall serve for one year following the end of his or her elected term of office as President as defined in Statute E.4(c).
+(f) The immediate Past President who shall serve for one year following the end of their elected term of office as President as defined in Statute E.4(c).

 3. In addition: